** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 This document will be your personal guide through the Alchemy Script language, a tool that enables you to harness the power of Alchemy Script in order to automate parts of processes and data entry, data visibility, or data calculations reflected in the Alchemy User Portal.

-Throughout the Configuration portal Manual, you had the chance to see different alchemy script expressions in examples and explanations.
+Throughout the Configuration Portal manual, you had the chance to see different alchemy script expressions in examples and explanations.

 Before we see how to write expressions, we need to define the types of data to be used in expressions: